tpremoli/ltn-demonstrator/docs/architecture/README.md

 ## Simulation Software

 The simulation software contains the actual LTN simulation which the user will interact with.
 This simulation will allow the user to place barriers in a neighbourhood and start the simulation.
 When the simulation is run, a number of agents are spawned stochastically and travel through the neighbourhood, with data being collected during runtime (e.g. distance travelled, time taken, etc.).
-This data is presented to the user for analysis both during and after the simulation has completed.
+This data is analysed and presented to the user both during and after the simulation has completed.

 The software is developed and run using the Unity Engine and the C# runtime, which are discussed in more detail below.
 The software is distributed with the C# runtime and Unity engine bundled into a single software package: the simulation runs on top of these frameworks and allows the user to visualise and interact with the simulation.